 (3) the website from which an accessing system enters our website (so-called referrers),

 (4) the sub-websites, which are accessed via an accessing system on our website,

 (5) the date and time of access to the website;

 (6) an Internet protocol address (IP address),

 (7) the Internet service provider of the accessing system and

 (8) other similar data and information used to prevent attacks on our information technology systems.

-When using this general data and information, ASHTANGA YOGA RAUM FRANKFURT – Christian O. Braun does not draw any conclusions about the data subject.
+When using these general data and information, ASHTANGA YOGA RAUM FRANKFURT does not draw any conclusions about the data subject.
 Rather, this information is needed to:

 (1) to deliver the contents of our website correctly,